lajohnston/smslib/README.md

 The register values before and after a call may therefore change.
 This shifts the responsibility of preservation to the caller, mainly for efficiency reasons; the caller knows best what registers it actually cares about, so only needs to preserve those.

-The flipside of this is that it is a bit of a 'gotcha' to be aware of, so you can opt-out of this by enabling the `registers.AUTO_PRESERVE` setting to ensure all registers are preserved by default (see [registers.asm](./docs/registers.md)).
+The flipside of this is that it is a bit of a 'gotcha' to be aware of, so you can opt-out of this by enabling the `utils.registers.AUTO_PRESERVE` setting to ensure all registers are preserved by default (see [utils/registers.asm](./docs/utils/registers.md)).

 ### Decoupled